cmss13-devs/cmss13/.github/CONTRIBUTING.md

 This should help you understand what you can and can't do with your newfound github permissions.

-Things you **CAN** do:
+Things you --CAN-- do:
-* Label issues appropriately
+- Label issues appropriately
-* Close issues when appropriate
+- Close issues when appropriate

-Things you **CAN'T** do:
+Things you --CAN'T-- do:
-* Close PRs: Only maintainers are allowed to close PRs.
+- Close PRs: Only maintainers are allowed to close PRs.
 Do not hit that button.
-* Label PRs, leave that for maintainers to handle.
+- Label PRs, leave that for maintainers to handle.

 </details>

 ## Issues Tracker
 Potential bugs can be submitted to the project issue tracker on GitLab.
-While we appreciate suggestions, they should **not** be posted here to make triaging technical issues and fixing bugs easier.
+While we appreciate suggestions, they should --not-- be posted here to make triaging technical issues and fixing bugs easier.

 When submitting an issue, use the provided template.
 A few things to keep in mind for a good issue report maximizing the chance of finding and fixing it:

- * Search quickly for existing related issues - add info there if applicable rather than duplicating them
+ - Search quickly for existing related issues - add info there if applicable rather than duplicating them
- * Stay factual and as concise as possible
+ - Stay factual and as concise as possible
- * If possible, attempt to reproduce and confirm the issue, and detail steps
+ - If possible, attempt to reproduce and confirm the issue, and detail steps

 The tracker is a powerful tool - it might look pointless, but ensures what's there can be known by anyone, team members and contributors alike, and won't be forgotten.
 This maximizes chances of issues being resolved.
 Don't be afraid to use it.